top of page

 Long-term durability of the transformable mechanism has not yet been validated publicly.
 Heated water systems and drying modules introduce engineering complexity that will require real-world testing.
 Manufacturing timelines, certifications, warranty structure, and detailed regional shipping schedules have not been fully specified.

-xLean TR1 Pricing
+xLean TR1 Price

 The xLean TR1 price positioning is already outlined during pre-launch.